McTastic/Day-Planner/README.md

 ## Features

--Interactive design that dynamically changes colors of forms based on time of day.
+- Interactive design that dynamically changes colors of forms based on time of day.
--Ability to save events to local storage.
+- Ability to save events to local storage.
--Ability to clear all data on the page with the "clear" button.
+- Ability to clear all data on the page with the "clear" button.
--Current date and time is always displayed at the top of the page.
+- Current date and time is always displayed at the top of the page.

 ## Demo screenshot